-Opening Hours Ubud Art Market: 6 am to 6 pm
+Opening Hours Ubud Art Market: 06 am – 06 pm

 Recommended by Katherine from Tara Lets Anywhere.

-Here, you’ll find beautiful winding pedestrian lanes, lined with overgrown and lush vegetation leading to cute Warungs, boutiques or yoga studios.
+Here, you’ll find beautiful winding pedestrian lanes lined with overgrown and lush vegetation leading to cute Warungs, boutiques, or yoga studios.
 You will also find a selection of fabulous eateries ranging from the local BBQ to plant-based elite restaurants, all set within a tranquil and paradise-like setting.
-The best part of Penestanan as to be its surrounding fields of rice paddies a wonderful sight to wake up to.
+The best part of Penestanan has to be its surrounding fields of rice paddies, a wonderful sight to wake up to.

 How to get there

 Its location, an easy walk or scooter ride away, just 3 km from the main hub of Ubud, makes it an incredible base for visiting the surrounding region.
-Go see for yourself and I’m convinced that you’ll also be tempted to keep it a secret.
+Go see for yourself; I’m convinced you’ll also be tempted to keep it a secret.

 Recommended by Nathalie from Marquestra.